Skip to main content

 Studio shows the exact cost in USD after every generation.
 Typical costs per section:

-Auxiliary operations (Text AI, Section AI transforms, category detection, batch edits, Prompt Consultant, Brand Discovery) use Economy models and cost fractions of a cent per operation.
-Most users spend between $1 and $5 per month.
-Custom endpoints report $0.00 cost since Studio does not know the pricing of your model.
+Auxiliary operations cost fractions of a cent.
+Most users spend between one and five dollars per month.
+Custom endpoints report $0.00 since Studio does not know the pricing of your model.

-All five built-in providers support some form of prompt caching, which reduces costs further on repeated generations.
-Custom endpoints do not support prompt caching through Studio.
+All five built in providers support some form of prompt caching, which lowers the cost of repeated generations:

-- Claude uses explicit caching with breakpoints.
+• Claude uses explicit caching.
 Cache reads cost about 10% of the normal input price, saving up to 90%.

-- OpenRouter sends explicit cache breakpoints for Anthropic models and relies on automatic caching for other providers.
+• OpenRouter sends explicit cache breakpoints for Anthropic models and relies on automatic caching elsewhere.

-Studio shows a cache indicator when caching is active.
-The cost shown after each generation already reflects any cache savings.
-Page Composer shows the estimated cost during the review phase, before you confirm generation.
+A cache indicator appears in Studio when caching is active, and the cost shown after each generation already reflects the savings.
+Page Composer shows the estimated cost during review, before you confirm anything.

 Best practices